am138/really_small_easy_test/README.md

-This is a small test to check what did you learn in the bast two days.
+This is a small test to check what did you learn in the past two days.

 - make sure you have mocha installed globally
 - pass the test files by running the following commands :